MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_structure.md

 the question stores the information the student will see when they are asked a question.
 Questions should range in content from simple definitions and applications designed to test if the students have a basic understanding of the core concept, to questions testing more tricky or complex aspects of the topic, including incorporating other topics.
     variations of the questions can be made by taking a basic questions and making it more difficult using one or more of the difficulty breakdown parameters. for example, using different functions/ numbers so the algebra is more tricky, using a word problem where the first step is not clear to require more problem solving, having the question give less information or 'hints', such as say 'solve' instead of 'solve using the quadratic formula. a question can use notation or mathematical terminology instead of saying something in a way students might be more familiar with.

+Any math in the question should be wrapped in \\( \\) for latex, using latex notation.

+Where the question should be in the question text is replaced with ${question_expression}, ${question_expression_factored}, ${question_expression_simplified}, ${question_expression_collected}, depending on the question.
+It must be one of these options, or else be a parameter defined in generated or calculated parameters as ${parameter}. (one $ for substituting parameters).
+If the question is part of a breakdown, it can call on parameters from the parent mcq.
+Question expression always refers to the parent mcq, subquestion_expression and its variations is used for expressions defined in the subquestion.

 format: string

+### question/subquestion_expression
+The actual expression is under question_expression.
+This can be multiplied out to facilitate working backward, if that is what is needed to make variables which are easy to generate.
+The question expression should use python notation.
+Don't call question expressions or parameters things that are already on Python's namespace, such as poly, func, angle.
 ### options
 currently four options, including the correct option. the other options should, if possible, be common mistakes a student could make on the question.
 Examples of mistakes include sign/ calculation errors, mixing the question up with a similar concept, an option that looks similar but is not the same.
-The correct answer should be roughly evenly distributed across the indexes
+The correct answer should be roughly evenly distributed across the indexes, it should not always be the first option.
+This can substitute parameters and render them for display.
+Any calculations than need to be done should be in calulated parameters, with that parameter called in the options to be substituted. options should use latex formatting, with an extra backslash as the mcqs are stored in json. \\(option\\) should be the format. .
+Use ```\\text{}``` for any text in the options.

 Formatted as an array(list) with each option.
 ### correct index